streamdata-gallery-master/template/_transportation/amadeus/rail-stations-autocomplete-get.md

     get:
       summary: Rail Station Autocomplete - Transform user input into a unique rail station code.
 Currently only French and Italian stations are supported.
-      description: <p>Given the start of any word in a rail station's official name, as a term, this API provides the full name and rail station ID of a rail station for use in searches
+      description: Given the start of any word in a rail station's official name, as a term, this API provides the full name and rail station ID of a rail station for use in searches
       operationId: rail_stations.autocomplete.get